WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Accessing message fields

-Message fields are accessed through the message header or body segments.
-There are a number of methods available to interact with the message fields, but the
+Message fields may be accessed through the message header or body segments, but the `WfMessage` class also provides an interface to get or set a field.
+So, the following ways both work to get a value from a header field:

+* `WfMessage.getFieldValue(String name)`: returns the value of the specified message field
-* `WfMessage.body.getFieldValue(String name)`: returns the value of the specified message body field
+* `WfMessage.header.getFieldValue(String name)`: returns the value of the specified message body field

+Or to set a field value in the message body:

+* `WfMessage.setFieldValue(String name, String value)`: sets the value of the specified message field
 * `WfMessage.body.setFieldValue(String name, String value)`: sets the value of the specified message body field

 To ensure data integrity, a field value cannot change once set.